ICI OID number: E10071557

 Today the Centre has an international reputation for excellence in the areas of training for trainers and teachers, Intercultural education, creative cooperative learning in multicultural groups, anti-racist and sensitization training against prejudice and discrimination on a regional and European level.
 Since 2003 ICI has developed and tried out new methodology and material with different groups of adults in Iceland and Europe.
 In 2012 ICI received a "QUALITY COURSE PROVISION FOR GRUNDTVIG IST 2012" for a sensitization training course that has been offered in Iceland since 2004 to Comenius and Grudtvig applicants.
 Now ICI is offering Inservice Training courses through Erasmus+.

-For these reasons the Centre plays a key role in the field of intercultural education and teacher training on a local and European level, especially for its experience in: cooperative learning, the Complex instruction methodology, active, creative and diverse teaching methods and in the field of anti-racist and anti-discrimination training.
+For these reasons ICI plays a key role in the field of intercultural education and teacher training on a local and European level, especially for its experience in: cooperative learning, the Complex instruction methodology, active, creative and diverse teaching methods and in the field of anti-racist and anti-discrimination training.

 Guðrún Pétursdóttir, the founder and manager of ICI specialized in the field of working against prejudices and racism, as well as specialization in intercultural education.
 She is the main trainer on all ICI training courses and has offered teachers training both in Iceland and in Europe since 1999 and taught at the Educational department of the University of Iceland for several years.
-She is the author of the books “Intercultural Education”, 1999 and “Everyone can do something – No one can do everything”, 2003.
+She is the author of the books “Intercultural Education”, 1999, “Everyone can do something – No one can do everything”, 2003.and "Diverse Society-Diverse Classrooms", 2018.

 Cherry is a Sociologist, teacher and teacher trainer.
 She has worked in both the English and Scottish education system teaching mainly undergraduate students in the subjects sociology and criminology.
 In recent years she has engaged in a range of European research projects in the area of anti racism, co operative learning and intercultural education.
 Now she works for ICI, mainly as teachers trainer and as part of our European project team.Email: firstname.lastname@example.org

 Guðrún is a sociologist, specialized in the field of working against prejudices and racism, as well as specialization in intercultural education.
 She is the main trainer on all ICI training courses and has offered teachers training both in Iceland and Europe since 1999.
-She is the author of the books “Intercultural Education”, 1999 and “Everyone can do something – No one can do everything”, 2003.
+She is the author of the books “Intercultural Education”, 1999 and “Everyone can do something – No one can do everything”, 2003 and Diverse Society-Diverse Classrooms (2018).
 She is the founder and manager of ICI.Email: firstname.lastname@example.org